livvy94/EarthBound-Instrument-Packer/README.md

 * * *

 Releases can be found [**here**](https://github.com/vince94/EarthBound-Instrument-Packer/releases), and examples of how to format your config files can be found [**here**](https://github.com/vince94/EarthBound-Instrument-Packer/tree/master/EBInstPack/Examples).

-You can rip or create your own BRR files (tutorial incoming...!), or use ones found on [SMWCentral](https://www.smwcentral.net/?p=section&s=brrsamples)!